Table of Contents

 1.8 CONSENT CALENDAR

-1.9 ACTION ITEMS
+1.9 BUSINESS ITEMS

-All action items shall receive two readings.
+All business items shall receive two readings.
 Before any item may be received for a first reading, it must be distributed to the Senators two days before the Senate meetings.
-These rules may be waived by a two-thirds vote of the Senate.Since a first reading is meant to introduce a topic to the Senate, an action item may not be amended, tabled, referred, or postponed at its first reading.
+These rules may be waived by a two-thirds vote of the Senate.
+Since a first reading is meant to introduce a topic to the Senate, a business item may not be amended, tabled, referred, or postponed at its first reading.
 Discussion at the first reading shall be limited to no more than 15 minutes.

 1.10 OPEN MEETINGS

-All meetings of the Senate, its committees and subcommittees, shall be open at all times to the Public with the exception of executive sessions.
+All meetings of the Senate, its committees, and subcommittees, shall be open at all times to the public with the exception of executive sessions.

 1.11 EXECUTIVE SESSIONS

-a.
-Executive sessions will be closed to all but the members of the body, and any special guests specifically invited to attend.
+The Senate, its committees, and its subcommittees may declare a meeting in executive session by a majority vote of the members present.
+Executive sessions will be closed to all but the voting members of the body and any special guests specifically invited to attend.

 1.12 RECOMMENDATIONS OF THE ACADEMIC SENATE